West India Committee

-The West India Committee is a British-based organisation promoting ties and trade with the British Caribbean.
-It operates as a charity and NGO (non-governmental organisation).
-It evolved out of a lobbying group formed in 1780 to represent the interests of the plantocracy.
+The West India Committee is a British-based organisation promoting ties and trade with the Caribbean.
+It operates as a UK-registered charity and NGO (non-governmental organisation) "whose object is to promote the interests of agriculture, manufacturing industries and trade of the West Indies, Belize and Guyana and thus increase the general welfare of those territories [and their people globally] [delivering] through education, training, acting as an advocate, adviser and where necessary, as an umbrella organisation".
+It evolved out of a lobbying group first formed in the City of London circa 1735 to protest to King George II about Jamaican trading practices.

 Historically, the principal commodities of the region were cane sugar, rum, mahogany, other softwood, spices and tropical produce, early on largely confined to types that would last a long transatlantic voyage such as coffee, nuts and desiccated coconut but later expanded to include tropical fruits in general.